Architecture of the Games: All about Olympic Architecture

 Once every 4 years all eyes are focused on one event, The Olympic Games.
 Upon this podium, every athlete and host city wants to show their best face to the world.
 The architecture of the venues are often used as a tool and therefore become iconic for the event.
 Think of the tent-like roof construction of the Olympic Stadium in München (Frei Otto, 1972) or the impressive ‘Bird’s Nest’ in Beijing (Herzog & De Meuron and Ai Weiwei, 2008).

 At Architecture of the Games you will read the latest news, complemented with analyses and reports of visits to (former) host cities.
 We follow cities from the first candidature, during the bid process and the preparation in the run up to the Games.
 Finally, we report on the legacy that the Games leaves behind on the city.

 Currently, Architecture of the Games is the only website that is completely dedicated to this subject.
 In the last few years we have grown rapidly.
-In 2016, our website has had visitors that hailed from more than 170 countries.
-In 2017 we will be paying special attention to the Olympic Games in PyeongChang, resulting in (among other things) a publication of a special magazine.
+In 2021, our website has had visitors that hailed from more than 200 countries.
+In 2023 we will be paying special attention to the Olympic Games of Paris 2024.

 We would like to thank:

-- Delle, Femke, Hugo, Jeroen, Marco, Nicole and Robin for their feedback and input
+- Christian, Delle, Femke, Hugo, Jeroen, Marco, Nicole and Robin for their feedback and input

 - Andrew Ferguson, Johan Eenfeldt, Barry Kooij, Lucy Tomás, Stefan Boonstra, Tobias Bäthge, Arne Brachhold, Lester Chan, Bill Erickson, Enrico Battocchi, Themeisle and Lee Chestnutt for their excellent plugins